 Alternatively, make a stop at the Safeway in Estes Park to pick up bread, chips and deli meat to make bag lunches to take into the park.
 At the Fawn Valley Inn, we stayed in a two-bedroom suite with a full kitchen (even a dishwasher), which was perfect for us.
 We were able to make lunches, cook dinners, wash our clothes, even check out DVD movies from the registration office.

 The drive into town from the Fawn Valley Inn was no more than five or seven minutes.
 It’s tucked away off the main road, allowing for quiet and privacy.
 We even saw several elk as we pulled into the parking lot from the main road, so clearly they knew it was a quiet, safe area.
 It was ideal for kids.
+Check out the latest nightly rates and more details.

 If you’re thinking about a family adventure in the Rocky Mountains, take a look at my list of 15 fun things to do in Estes Park with kids.
 Have fun. 🙂